bvaughn/suspense/packages/suspense/README.md

 # suspense
-Utilities for working with React suspense
+APIs to simplify data loading and caching.
+Primarily intended for use with React Suspense.

+Because Suspense is in an experimental pre-release state, these APIs may change.